-- A person 14 years of age or older and responsible for the child’s welfare or having direct contact with children as an employee of a child-care services, a school or through a program, activity, or service.
-(School employees can fall under this category )
+- a person 14 years of age or older and responsible for the child’s welfare or having direct contact with children as an employee of a childcare services, of a school, or through a program, activity, or service (including school employees);

-- An individual 18 years of age or older who does not reside in the same home as the child is related within the third degree of consanguinity or affinity by birth or adoption of the child.
+- an individual 18 years of age or older who does not reside in the same home as the child and is related within the third degree of consanguinity or affinity by birth or adoption of the child; or

 - Only the following may be considered a perpetrator for failing to act, as provided in this section: